anttijuu/filter-by-id/README.md

 3    3456 Tina London  C++ coders unite agains JavaScript Found 3 entries of id's in the datafile.
 ```
+Please note that data and id files are read into memory, so if you have very large files and little RAM, this might become an issue.

 ## Dependencies